 The IBM Model M is an old mechanical keyboard which started production in 1985.
-It uses the buckling spring switch, and can still be found in use today thanks to its original popularity and epic durability.
+It uses buckling-spring switches, and can still be found in use today thanks to its original popularity and epic durability.

 Ranked in these QuestionsQuestion Ranking

-The buckling-spring type switch is seldom used anymore, but it gives some of the best tactile response when activated.
+Buckling-spring switches are hardly used anymore, but they give some of the best tactile response when activated.

 Pro Very sturdy